Freight transport: Grounds

 Land or "ground" shipping can be made by train or by truck (British English: lorry).
 Ground transport is typically more affordable than air, but more expensive than sea, especially in developing countries, where inland infrastructure may not be efficient.
 In air and sea shipments, ground transport is required to take the cargo from its place of origin to the airport or seaport and then to its destination because it is not always possible to establish a production facility near ports due to the limited coastlines of countries.

 Ship

 Harbour cranes unload cargo from a container ship at the Jawaharlal Nehru Port, Navi Mumbai, India.

 Much freight transport is done by cargo ships.
 An individual nation's fleet and the people that crew it are referred to as its merchant navy or merchant marine.
 According to a 2018 report from the United Nations Conference on Trade and Development (UNCTAD), merchant shipping (or seaborne trade) carries 80–90% of international trade and 60–70% by value.
 On rivers and canals, barges are often used to carry bulk cargo.

 Air

-Cargo is transported by air in specialized cargo aircraft and in the luggage compartments of passenger aircraft.
+Cargo is commonly transported by air in specialized cargo aircraft and in the luggage compartments of passenger aircraft, while sometimes helicopters and drones become the alternative air transportations.
 Air freight is typically the fastest mode for long-distance freight transport, but it is also the most expensive.